 While the Jews were plotting, Jesus was in Bethany attending the feast at Simon's house from which Judas left to meet with the assembled plotters and initiate the betrayal.
 The Mt. of Olives (the scene of Matthew 24-25) is on the way to Bethany where Jesus spent Tuesday night.
-That evening He attended the feast at Simon's house:
+That evening He attended the feast at Simon's house.

-"Simon had been healed of the leprosy, and it was this that had drawn him to Jesus.
-He desired to show his gratitude, and at Christ's last visit to Bethany he made a feast for the Saviour and His disciples."
-(DA 557) This was on Tuesday evening.
-(It could not have been on the previous Saturday evening as some suggest as it was "Christ's last visit to Bethany."
 He was in Bethany on Sunday night (see Mark 11:11-12) and likely Monday night.
-The apparent problem in John 12 is solved by recognizing that verse 2 says "There ..." not "then."
-The description of the meal is parenthetical and out of chronological order.)
-It was at this meal that Mary Magdalene was moved by God to anoint Jesus for His burial:
+The apparent timing discrepancy in John 12 is solved by recognizing that verse 2 says "There ..." not "then."
+The description of the meal is parenthetical and out of chronological order.
+It was at this meal that Mary Magdalene was moved to anoint Jesus for His burial: